-All three kinds of obligation were measured in three large national surveys conducted in Australia between 2000 and 2005 (the years immediately after the collapse of the 1990s upswing in mass-marketed aggressive tax planning) (Braithwaite et al., 2001; Braithwaite and Reinhart, 2005a; Braithwaite and Reinhart, 2005b).
+All three kinds of obligation were measured in three large national surveys conducted in Australia between 2000 and 2005 (the years immediately after the collapse of the 1990s upswing in mass-marketed aggressive tax planning) (Braithwaite et al. 2001; Braithwaite and Reinhart 2005a; 2005b).
 Participants were drawn randomly from the electoral rolls (voting is compulsory in Australia) and numbered 2040 in 2000, 2326 in 2001, and 1138 in 2005.
-Within these samples was a panel data set of 509 respondents.
-The response rates to the random surveys were low, but not unexpected, ranging from 29% to 34%.
+Within these samples was a panel dataset of 509 respondents.
+The response rates to the random surveys were low, but not unexpected, ranging from 29 to 34 per cent.
 Such rates are typical of population surveys with a tax focus.
-Of those who remained in the panel with contactable addresses, 69% were successfully followed up in 2001 and 51% in 2005.
-Given the relative lack of appeal that tax surveys have among the general population, extensive comparative analyses are essential in order to test for sources of sample bias (Mearns and Braithwaite, 2001).
-These analyses revealed an under-representation of young people and over-representation of higher socioeconomic groups that appeared in all three surveys, but not of an order that was discordant with similar biases reported in non-tax mail surveys.
-The attitudinal data reported in this paper were taken from the panel data set, so that comparisons could be made across time.
-The results would not have been substantively different if the crosssectional data from each survey had been reported instead.
-Comparisons across data sets showed that the results presented here were not affected to any notable degree by known sample biases.
+Of those who remained in the panel with contactable addresses, 69 per cent were successfully followed up in 2001 and 51 per cent in 2005.
+Given the relative lack of appeal that tax surveys have among the general population, extensive comparative analyses are essential in order to test for sources of sample bias (Mearns and Braithwaite 2001).
+These analyses revealed an under-representation of young people and an over-representation of higher socio-economic groups that appeared in all three surveys, but not of an order that was discordant with similar biases reported in non-tax mail surveys.
+The attitudinal data reported in this paper were taken from the panel dataset, so that comparisons could be made across time.
+The results would not have been substantively different if the cross-sectional data from each survey had been reported instead.
+Comparisons across datasets showed that the results presented here were not affected to any notable degree by known sample biases.

-The percent of respondents who said that they believed that taxpaying was a responsibility that should be willingly shared by all Australians because it advantaged everyone and helped the government do worthwhile things was consistently high: 94% in 2000, 95% in 2001, and 92% in 2005.
+The percentage of respondents who said that they believed that taxpaying was a responsibility that should be willingly shared by all Australians because it advantaged everyone and helped the government do worthwhile things was consistently high: 94 per cent in 2000, 95 per cent in 2001, and 92 per cent in 2005.
 Our first observation is that the strength of support for the tax system is so strong that there is considerable latitude for the tax authority to survive difficult times.
 This base of support, which undoubtedly is typical of many traditional institutions, provides the tax authority with the moral authority to do what they must to protect the revenue.
-The percent of respondents who believed it was wrong to cheat on tax and that the authorities should take action to catch tax cheats was over 70% in the three surveys.
-The percent of respondents who expressed pride in being an honest taxpayer and reported that this identity was important to them was also consistently high: 92% in 2000, 90% in 2001 and 93% in 2005.
-The vast majority of Australians revealed a desire to align with a "safe" category of taxpayer as word was getting out that the ATO was serious about cracking down on mass-marketed scheme participants.
+The percent of respondents who believed it was wrong to cheat on tax and that the authorities should take action to catch tax cheats was over 70 per cent in the three surveys.
+The percentage of respondents who expressed pride in being an honest taxpayer and reported that this identity was important to them was also consistently high: 92 per cent in 2000, 90 per cent in 2001 and 93 per cent in 2005.
+The vast majority of Australians revealed a desire to align with a 'safe' category of taxpayer, as word was getting out that the ATO was serious about cracking down on mass-marketed scheme participants.